Pupwiz/EmbyArr-DebServer/README.md

 If you have extra drives that have data on them that you need to keep make sure that they are disconnected before using this installer..

 It is hard scripted to select sda hard drive and format it to ext4 wiping the disk.
-If there is only one disk at the time of build then it should only select the disk

-that you want the OS installed on.
+If there is only one disk at the time of install then it should only select the disk that you want the OS installed on.